Skip to main content

 How you learn

-A range of teaching and learning methods are used, including lectures, seminars, laboratory-based learning, tutorials, small-group work, practical skills-based sessions, guided independent study and work-based learning.
-Teaching is delivered by lecturers and specialists in their fields from across the University or external speakers which provides a rich learning experience for the apprentice.
-Learning in placement is in the employing Trust’s services where apprentices are encouraged to negotiate to use their on-the-job learning time to gain insight into the Trust’s services and structures.
+The apprentice learns through lectures, seminars, laboratory-based learning, tutorials, small-group work, practical skills-based sessions, guided independent study and work-based learning.
+Teaching is delivered by lecturers and specialists in their fields or external speakers, providing a rich learning experience.
+Learning in placement is in the employing Trust’s services where the apprentice is encouraged to negotiate to use their on-the-job learning time, gaining insight into the Trust’s services and structures.

 How you are assessed

-Assessment uses a variety of forms, including OSCE, report, viva voce, presentation, portfolio, exam and assessment of proficiencies in practice.
-All modules incorporate the opportunity for formative feedback whilst the apprentice progresses.
-Work is generally submitted online with online feedback available.
-Apprentices review their progress at the end of the first year and prepare for their next stage of learning.
-On successful completion of the course, they are awarded through an academic assessment board and with an integrated end-point assessment.
+Assessment includes an OSCE, essays, verbal tasks, presentations, portfolios, exams and assessment of proficiencies in practice.
+All modules include the opportunity for formative feedback while the apprentice progresses.
+Work is generally submitted online with online feedback.
+The apprentice reviews their progress at the end of the first year and prepares for their next stage of learning.
+On successful completion of the course, they are awarded through an academic assessment board and with a fully integrated end-point assessment.

 Entry requirements